- Ayurveda Retreats

 For nature lovers, the plains offer a diverse selection of fauna and flora.
 From the red flower that blooms in a corner behind a rock to the frequent sambar deer, the plain is full of biodiversity.
 In addition to the often discussed Sambar deer, there are elusive leopards that rarely leave their secret hiding places.
 This plateau is suitable for passionate bird watching and is home to some rare endemic species.

-The 9.4 km long hike is a wonderful circuit through unspoiled nature.
-On those who complete the trek, a wonderful view awaits at the so-called “End of the world”, because here we are at the edge of a steep mountain wall going steeply down for 120 m !
+The 9.4 km long hike is a wonderful circuit through unspoilt nature.
+For those who complete the trek, a magnificent view awaits at the so-called “end of the world”, as it descends over 120 m steeply here!
 On a clear day, mountain ranges surround the visitor.

-Afterwards we set off on 5 hour drive to our Ayurveda Beach resort
+We then set off on the long drive to our Ayurveda beach resort.

 Day 8-14 Ayurveda Beach Resort

-A structured and relaxed daily routine of two yoga classes, daily 2 classes of Ayurveda treatments, delicious meals, beach stays and smaller excursions awaits us.
+A regulated and relaxed daily routine consisting of two yoga classes a day, two hours of Ayurvedic treatments, delicious meals, beach stays and smaller excursions awaits us.

 Day 15 Beach – Airport